 Who am I?
 And who are the “others” in your dreams?
 How do identity and lucidity fit together?

-The recording begins with Stephen addressing (as part of his talk) the question: Who am I?
+The interview with Stephen LaBerge starts by addressing (as part of his talk) the question: Who am I?
 And who are the “others” in your dreams?
 This leads to a look at dream ethics, and the question: How do identity and lucidity fit together?
 The interview formally begins with a Big Question about mind and the universe, and Stephen LaBerge harnesses the principle of complimentarity from physics to address it.
 “There is room for several views or maps.”
 Even the way a question is posed sends the mind in a particular direction.
 In a disarming statement from a scientist, Dr. LaBerge says that “All knowledge doesn’t just come from experiments,” and acknowledges the power of an open question.
 The conversation then turns to the subtle body — “Is it just the subjective experience of the autonomic nervous system?” — and a look at the classic “mind-body” problem.
 Stephen then shares personal accounts of how his science has changed him (can science be a spiritual path?).
 The conversation closes with a look at lucid dreaming and its place in evolution, and the promise and peril of the internet: Does the web disseminate knowledge or “noise,” the growth of knowledge or ignorance?
 In this interview you will see why Stephen LaBerge is the father of lucid dreaming in the West, and a unique scientist willing to embrace the wisdom of the East.

 About Stephen LaBerge